Trojan War: Achilles's campaigns

-He also took Lesbos and Phocaea, then Colophon, and Smyrna, and Clazomenae, and Cyme; and afterwards Aegialus and Tenos, the so-called Hundred Cities; then, in order, Adramytium and Side; then Endium, and Linaeum, and Colone.
-He took also Hypoplacian Thebes and Lyrnessus, and further Antandrus, and many other cities.

 Kakrides comments that the list is wrong in that it extends too far into the south.
-Other sources talk of Achilles taking Pedasus, Monenia, Mythemna (in Lesbos), and Peisidice.
+Other sources talk of Achilles taking Pedasus, Monenia, and Methymna (in Lesbos) with the help of Pisidice.

 Among the loot from these cities was Briseis, from Lyrnessus, who was awarded to him, and Chryseis, from Hypoplacian Thebes, who was awarded to Agamemnon.
 Achilles captured Lycaon, son of Priam, while he was cutting branches in his father's orchards.
 Patroclus sold him as a slave in Lemnos, where he was bought by Eetion of Imbros and brought back to Troy.
 Only 12 days later Achilles slew him, after the death of Patroclus.

 Ajax and a game of petteia

-Ajax son of Telamon laid waste the Thracian peninsula of which Polymestor, a son-in-law of Priam, was king.
+Ajax, son of Telamon, laid waste the Thracian peninsula of which Polymestor, a son-in-law of Priam, was king.
 Polymestor surrendered Polydorus, one of Priam's children, of whom he had custody.
 He then attacked the town of the Phrygian king Teleutas, killed him in single combat and carried off his daughter Tecmessa.
 Ajax also hunted the Trojan flocks, both on Mount Ida and in the countryside.